discord-haskell/discord-haskell/README.md

 #### Official Discord Documentation

-This api closley matches the [official discord documentation](https://discord.com/developers/docs/intro), which lists the rest requests, gateway events, and gateway sendables.
+This api closely matches the [official discord documentation](https://discord.com/developers/docs/intro), which lists the rest requests, gateway events, and gateway sendables.

 You can use the docs to check the name of something you want to do.
 For example: